Christian African emerging adults’ epistemological understanding of the authority of the Bible with particular reference to contextual evangelism

 • Talitha Korner South African Theological Seminary

-• Dr Shaun Joynt South African Theological Seminary
+• Shaun Joynt South African Theological Seminary

 The primary objective of this paper was to demonstrate that among the emerging adults of Mamelodi, Gauteng, South Africa, there appears to be a perceived lack of comprehension of the epistemic authority of the Bible.
 It currently hinders the proclamation of the gospel in a significant and contextual manner, within a Charismatic, Catholic and Lutheran Church.
 The construal of Biblical authority is from a conservative evangelical perspective and does not purport to represent an ecumenical construal of such authority.